slacy/openmusictheory.github.io/tendencyAndDiss.md

 {{ page.title }}
 ================

+***Add intro/explanation of the why and how it builds on shortest-way.***

 ## Tendency tones ##

 *Ti* (not *te*) and *le* (not *la*) are *tendency tones*.

-Generally speaking, when *ti* appears in an upper voice of a dominant-functioning chord, it should be followed by *do* in the same voice upon change of function (to T, Tx, or S).
+Generally speaking, when *ti* appears in an upper voice of a dominant-functioning chord, it should be followed by *do* in the same voice upon change of function (to T or S).

 Likewise, when *le* appears in an upper voice of a subdominant-functioning chord, it should be followed by *sol* in the same voice upon change of function.